 Lehrs, Max.
 Martin Schongauer: Nachbildungen seiner Kupferstiche.
 Berlin: B. Cassirer, 1914.

 Shestack, Alan.
 The Complete Engravings of Martin Schongauer.
-New York: Dover Publications, 1969.
+New York: Dover, 1969.